Switzerland: Country Guide

 - More?
 Check our list of restaurants in Switzerland here.

 - Geneva is an amazing option if you want to stay for several days some luxury hotels like Le Beau-Rivage offer Kosher meals upon request.
 However, they don’t have a Kosher menu and meals are cooked in the kitchen with no confirmed supervision.

 - In this beautiful city you can visit Macom, Geneva’s principal Jewish community centre, which offers a sanctuary, a main Jewish library and Le Jardin Kosher restaurant.

-- If youre an adventurous traveller, take a hike, skii or climb great heights, such as the famous matterhorn, in the outstanding outdoor options Switzerland offers.
+- If you are an adventurous traveller, take a hike, skii or climb great heights, such as the famous matterhorn, in the outstanding outdoor options Switzerland offers.